 My intraocular pressures were completely normal.
 However, the ophthalmologist saw something else on her examination that she interpreted as a possible early sign of glaucoma, and recommended that I undergo more elaborate testing at a subsequent appointment, which I did a couple of weeks later.
 The next visit included taking many photographs of my eyes as I tracked objects across a computer screen, as well as additional measurements of my intraocular pressures.
 These tests weren't painful or very uncomfortable, but they made me anxious.
 Glaucoma can lead to blindness.
 Was it possible that I was affected, even though no one in my family had ever been diagnosed with this condition?
 Fortunately, the second ophthalmologist who reviewed my results reassured me that the tests were normal, and admitted had probably been overkill in the first place.
 "Dr. X [the first ophthalmologist] is a specialist in glaucoma," he said, by way of explanation.
 "Sometimes we tend to look a little too hard for the things we've been trained to see."
 (I appreciated his candor, and he has been my eye doctor ever since.)

 One of the obstacles to reducing unnecessary medical care (also termed "overuse") is that outside of a limited set of tests and procedures, physicians and policymakers may disagree about when care is going too far.
 The American Board of Internal Medicine Foundation's Choosing Wisely initiative is a good start, but these lists consist of low-hanging fruit accompanied by caveats such as "low risk," "low clinical suspicion," "non-specific pain."
 To a clinician who feels for whatever reason that a certain non-recommended test or treatment is needed for his patient, these qualifications amount to get-out-of-jail free cards.
-It's easy to say that payers should just stop paying for inappropriate and potentially harmful medical care, but as a recent analysis from the Robert Wood Johnson Foundation explains, this is much easier said than done.
+It's easy to say that payers should just stop paying for inappropriate and potentially harmful medical care, but as an analysis from the Robert Wood Johnson Foundation explained, this is much easier said than done.
 If a panel of specialists convened to review the medical care that Dr. Umscheid and I received, would they unanimously deem it to have been too much?
-I'm doubtful.
+I doubt it.

 Similarly, although endoscopy for uncomplicated gastroesophageal reflux disease is widely considered to be unnecessary, that didn't stop an experienced health services researcher from undergoing this low-value procedure after a few days of worsening heartburn.
 Comparing her personal experience to the (superior) decision-making processes that occur in veterinary medicine, Dr. Nancy Kressin wrote in JAMA: